Search test library by skills or roles

 Tests for on-the-job skills

-The TypeScript Online Assessment Test helps recruiters and hiring managers identify qualified candidates from a pool of resumes, and helps in taking objective hiring decisions.
-The test screens candidates for the typical skills recruiters look for in a TypeScript developer:
+The TypeScript Online Test helps recruiters and hiring managers identify qualified candidates from a pool of resumes, and helps in taking objective hiring decisions.
+It reduces the administrative overhead of interviewing too many candidates and saves time by filtering out unqualified candidates at the first step of the hiring process.

 Reason #2